abdullahsaka/Introduction_to_Python/README.md

 # Introduction_to_Python

-This jupyter notebook introduces the fundamental background on data structures used in Python programming language.
+I created this jupyter notebook which introduces the fundamental background on data structures, linear regression,  random forest and gradient boosting models.